-As a world traveller, I believe it’s important to understand other people’s cultures before, during and after trips.
-As part of that, I love reading other fascinating travel blogs, watching movies and documentaries about a place and scanning news articles to help me better understand all of the incredible cultures found in every corner of the globe.
+As a world traveller, I believe it’s important to fully understand other people’s cultures.
+Personally, I love reading other travel blogs, watching movies and documentaries about a place and scanning news articles to help me better understand all of the incredible cultures found in every corner of the globe.

-This is why it should come as no surprise that when I watched the new Disney smash hit: Moana, my first thoughts were: “How true is this story?”, “Is this really what Pacific Islanders believe?”, and “Has the true story been mutilated in order to sell more box office tickets?”
+This is why it’s no surprise that when I watched the Disney smash hit, Moana, my first thoughts were: “How true is this story?”, “Is this really what Pacific Islanders believe?”, and “Has the true story been mutilated in order to sell more box office tickets?”

 I must confess that when watching this movie, I did enjoy it.
 I have always been in awe of cultures that centre around faith and a deep respect for human life and nature.
 That is just one of the reasons why I have always been fascinated by the Japanese culture (and hope to visit one day), and why Hawaii stole my heart.

 Since watching Moana, those questions spinning around my brain on whether it is sympathetic to the true Pacific Island cultures (albeit complex and varying) have continued to come into focus within my mind.
-This is why I’ve chosen to do some research on whether Disney did get the story of Moana right, and whether the outcome of this should alter our perceptions of the movie.
+This is why I’ve chosen to do some research on whether Disney did get the story of Moana right, whether Moana is based on a true story or not, (i.e. what is the “real” story of Moana) and whether the outcome of this should alter our perceptions of the movie.